coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater/step-5-installing-validator/next-steps.md

 ## :track\_next: Next Steps

 {% hint style="info" %}
-Syncing the consensus client is instantaneous with checkpoint sync but the execution client can take up to a day.
+**Sync Timeline:** Syncing the consensus client is instantaneous with checkpoint sync but the execution client can take up to a day.
 On nodes with fast NVME drives and gigabit internet, expect your node to be fully synced in a few hours.
 {% endhint %}

 {% hint style="warning" %}
 **Patience required**: If you're checking the logs and see any warnings or errors, please be patient as these will normally resolve once both your execution and consensus clients are fully synced to the Ethereum network.\

-How do I know I'm fully synced?
+**How do I know I'm fully synced?**

 * Check your execution client's logs and compare the block number against the most recent block on [https://goerli.etherscan.io/](https://goerli.etherscan.io/)
   * Check EL logs: `journalctl -fu execution`